-What's new in Version 5E?
+What was new in Version 5E?
 Updated to include postal codes through to the end of March 2009.
 Where the postal code input does not match on all 6 characters, the first 4 or 5 characters are now used to try to assign complete geographic coding probabilistically, based on census population weights.
+Population weights for rural areas now include estimates for under enumerated Indian reserves.